 Not surprising, the Gucci sales crew are blind to everyone else but him.
 That gives me and Belle the prime opportunity to clip and stuff two jackets into the Barney’s bag she’s carrying.
 Tiny, blond, and way cuter than Madonna, Belle is never suspect.
 Me?
 Everyone assumes I’m a model.
 If I could get a dollar for every time someone asks if I’m Iman…

 With purchase in hand, JFK heads for the door.
 But before leaving the boutique, he stops, turns, and looks directly at me.
 His grin is sneaky, like he knows what we’re up to.
 My heart almost stops.
 Not because of the thrill.
 Shit.
 It’s the attention we don’t need.
 The chick at the register is still watching him.
 She follows his gaze.
 And now she’s looking at me.

 That’s when Belle screams, “John-John!”
 Startled, he blinks, spins around and dashes out the door.
 Belle follows after him—with the Barney’s bag.
 I look at the sales lady and shrug.
 She shrugs too, before turning her attention to the next customer.
-I hang around for another minute or so and wave goodbye to her as I walk out the door.
+I hang around for another minute or so and wave goodbye to her before leaving.

 Six years later…my Revlon billboard in Times Square is three stories tall.
 I’m one of the highest paid models around but haters are everywhere.
 And working overtime.
 Stories show up about me in the NATIONAL ENQUIRER regularly.
 All about the drugs, the men I sleep with, my so-called temper tantrums.
 Some are true, most aren’t, but it doesn’t matter.
 I’m a favorite target for all the gossip rags.
 They ride me like a Harley every chance they get.